** Stores, Restaurants, & Museums

 Wallach & Goldman Square Specialty Shops - Featuring Old Town Ice Cream, Jewelers, Souvenirs, and the home of El Patio Restaurant.

-Wells Fargo Museum - Located in the Colorado House; banking museum, including an authentic 1868 Abbot-Downing Co.
+Wells Fargo Express and Banking Museum - Located in the Colorado House; banking museum, including an authentic 1868 Abbot-Downing Co.
 Stage Coach.